RafaelAdao/zettelkasten-and-note-taking-learning-resources/README.md

 1. [Getting Started With an Antinet Zettelkasten](https://www.scottscheper.com/free-guide)
 2. [Antinet Zettelkasten: A Knowledge System That Will Turn You Into a Prolific Reader, Researcher and Writer](https://www.scottscheper.com/antinet)
-3. [How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking](https://www.soenkeahrens.de/en/takesmartnotes) I haven't read this book yet, so I can't recommend it, but I'm listing it here just as a link.
-As soon as I read it, I'll update here whether it's worth it or not.
+3. ⚠️ [How to Take Smart Notes: One Simple Technique to Boost Writing, Learning and Thinking](https://www.soenkeahrens.de/en/takesmartnotes) You can read this but with caution, as it is suggest varius approaches that runs away from the original Zettelkasten method.
+But is the easiest book to find about the subject.

 ## Tools